harmvv/IOT-Manual/google.IFTT.adafruit.arduino.md

 1. A device with the google assistant.
 2. An account for IFTT and the app.
 3. An account on Adafruit.IO and knowledge how to create a feed.
-4. A Adruino with a led strip.
+4. A Arduino with a led strip.
 5. Neopixel libary / MQTT Libary / Adafruit.IO Libary

 ### Lets create